Nitishkr22/TIAND/README.md

 10. Azimuth

 # Synchronisation
-We have synchronized front radar and front camera and, lidar and front camera.
-The synchronization for these sensors is provided in .csv format, where the closest timestamp for the sensor is provided with respect to the front camera.
+We have synchronized front radar and front camera and lidar and front camera.
+The sensor synchronisation is provided in .csv format, where the closest timestamp for the sensor is provided concerning the front camera.

 # Computer architecture used and sensor specifications
 We have used Ubuntu 18.04 LTS for the ROS-based data recording.
 The sensor configurations are:
-- Camera : Baseler aCA1920-40gc
+- Camera: Baseler aCA1920-40gc
-- Radar : Long Range - ARS430DI; Short Range - SRR520DI
+- RADAR: Long Range - ARS430DI; Short Range - SRR520DI
-- LiDAR : Ouster OS2, Velodyne VLS-128
+- LiDAR: Ouster OS2, Velodyne VLS-128
-- GNSS : NovAtel PwrPak7
+- GNSS: NovAtel PwrPak7

 # Download Link
 https://iith-my.sharepoint.com/:f:/g/personal/ee22mtech02005_iith_ac_in/EnNXPXQMmidDl1QYOKIRhxkBtwoWCiG1gcGex9dvxVcfSQ?e=AVU4pS